 “The season is created to explore a wide diversity of characters as they journey through the vicissitudes of life,” said Artistic Director Lauren Warhol Caldwell.
 “The Hipp’s 46th season will thrust you to the edge of your seat, as you witness the ups-and-downs of human exploration.”

 Join us for a year of engaging, dynamic, and contemporary storytelling.
-Hippodrome season subscriptions go on sale to the public May 1, 2018.
+Hippodrome season subscriptions are on sale now.

 “We are the Wolves.”